sam-ish/batchpush/README.md

 # Payload Queue
-This library helps you queue data/structs for future work based on queue size or age in the queue.
+This library provides 2 Queues: BufferQueue and RateQueue.
+BufferQueue (the generic) allows you queue data/structs for future work based on queue size or age in the queue.
+RateQueues allow you to process requests/data in a steady speed/state irrespective of the speed of generation.

 It is designed to be lightweight, efficient and easy to use.

 Free feel to make any suggestions for improvements/optimizations.

 # Simple usage:
-A complete producer example is in the [examples folder](./examples/producer/).
+There are simple code examples in the [examples folder](./examples/bufferQueue/).
 Below is a sample usage:

 ```
 import (